FrankPassalacqua88/Group_Project/README.md

 ### Database

 The final machine learning model and dashboard will primarily pull data in from cleansed CSV files.
-After the datasets were located and exported, the team evaluated how each of the components of data related to one another via an [ERD](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/097e394fb11aaeb831c7b5a3930cc990cdd31402/images/ERD.png) and some suggestions for improvement were discussed.
-Once determine, the data was cleansed via Jupyter Notebook and Pandas.
-Examples of how the data has been cleansed, can be viewed via the below links:
+After the datasets were located and exported, the team evaluated how each of the components of data related to one another via an [ERD](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/097e394fb11aaeb831c7b5a3930cc990cdd31402/images/ERD.png) and suggestions to cleanse and improve the data was discussed.
+This was accomplished via Jupyter Notebook and Pandas and examples of how the data has been cleansed can be viewed via the below links:

 1. [Cleaning Data File 1](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/42d9fbe2bd781425c091011fd1685999287671fa/wpf/Cleaning.ipynb)
 2. [Cleaning Data File 2](https://github.com/FrankPassalacqua88/Olympic_Data_Analysis/blob/42d9fbe2bd781425c091011fd1685999287671fa/wpf/Cleaning2.ipynb)